 Kamkwamba's story is documented in his autobiography, The Boy Who Harnessed the Wind: Creating Currents of Electricity and Hope.
 A documentary about Kamkwamba, called William and the Windmill, won the Documentary Feature Grand Jury award at SXSW in 2013 (watch a trailer ).
 You can support his work and other young inventors at MovingWindmills.org.

 Danielle N. Lee examines the ecology and natural history of nuisance rodents across urban gradients, from the small field mice of North America to the giant pouched rats of Tanzania.
 A strong advocate for diversity and inclusion in the sciences, she uses hip-hop to share science with broader audiences.
 She's currently studying the behavioral differences between city mouse and country mouse, with the aim of understanding how and why rodents successfully vex us by living in and near our homes, pantries, farms and silos.

-Ashwin Naidu founded the Fishing Cat Conservancy to empower local people in south and southeast Asia to help protect the fishing cat and its mangrove habitat.
-Mangroves protect coastal communities from tsunamis, sequester carbon and are an important source of fish.
-They’re also extremely vulnerable to deforestation, primarily from aquaculture.
-Fishing Cat Conservancy offers local people conservation jobs and alternative livelihoods, such as replanting mangrove forests, and encourages communities to protect and restore this crucial ecosystem.
+Mangroves protect coastal communities from tsunamis, sequester carbon and are an essential source of fish.
+They're also extremely vulnerable to deforestation, primarily from fish and shrimp farming.
+Ashwin Naidu's Fishing Cat Conservancy offers local people conservation jobs and alternative livelihoods, such as monitoring fishing cats and reforesting mangroves in their own lands, and encourages global communities to offset their carbon footprints by helping restore this crucial ecosystem.